Atomic-MP/atomicmp-auth/README.md

 ### `helpers`
 These are simple funcitons, used in more than one location.

-All helpers can be destructured directly from the `helpers` directory Helpers should be rigidly tested in the `__tests__` subdirectory.
+All helpers can be destructured directly from the `helpers` directory.

+Helpers should be rigidly tested in the `__tests__` subdirectory.

 ### `middlewares`